SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

     + Classical music, hard to get what the writer wants to express.
     + DJ music, I just think that it is too noisy.
 3. Do you often listen to one type of music?
    Yes.
-Some singers I like very much, listen to some album of them for a long time.
+There are some singers that I like very much, so I often listen to the albums of them for a long time.
+And I'm a big fan of Cantonese songs, I collect those that I like very much together and play the collection when I study.
 4. What music do your friend like?
 Do you enjoy the same type of music?
    One of my friends like classical music very much, he learned to play classical music on the violin when he was young.
 5. What's the most popular type of music where you live?
    It depends.
 For young people, it must be pop music.
 For the elderly people, it might be the folk music and opera.
 6. What singer or musician would you like to see in person?
    Jackey Cheung.
 He is a famous HongKong singer and actor who has won many awards.
 Excel at performing several kinds of music style.

 ### Art